camunda/camunda-docs/docs/self-managed/identity/user-guide/configuration/connect-to-an-existing-keycloak.md

 - A basic understanding of [administering realms and clients](https://www.keycloak.org/docs/22.0.1/server_admin/#assembly-managing-clients_server_administration_guide) in Keycloak.

 :::note
-Clients in Camunda 8 SaaS and Camunda 8 Self-Managed are not the same.
-For Camunda 8 SaaS, you can set up specific [client connection credentials](/docs/guides/setup-client-connection-credentials.md), whereas a client in Identity represents clients which can request [Keycloak to authenticate a user](https://www.keycloak.org/docs/latest/server_admin/).
+Clients in Camunda 8 SaaS and applications in Camunda 8 Self-Managed provide a similar purpose.
+One key difference is that for Camunda 8 SaaS, you can set up specific [client connection credentials](/docs/guides/setup-client-connection-credentials.md), whereas in Identity, an application is created with credentials automatically assigned.
 :::

 ## Steps